-This morning Mrs. Godau confessed to killing her son-in-law, claiming he tried to assault her in his room, and after she beat him off, he fired at, but missed her. he then threw his pistol on the bed, and failing on it, told her he didn’t care if she killed him.
+This morning Mrs. Godau confessed to killing her son-in-law, claiming he tried to assault her in his room, and after she beat him off, he fired at, but missed her, he then threw his pistol on the bed, and falling on it, told her he didn’t care if she killed him.
 Seizing the weapon she fired a bullet into his forehead.
 When the body fell on the floor she sent two other bullet into his body.
-She then claimed, after her children had gone to bed, to have tied a rope around the man’s neck, dragged the boy down stairs, placed it in a wagon, carted it to the pond, and threw it in.
+She then claimed, after her children had gone to bed, to have tied a rope around the man’s neck, dragged the body down stairs, placed it in a wagon, carted it to the pond, and threw it in.

 Returning, she tried to wash away the tell-tale blood stains.
 Nine years ago Mrs. Godau’s husband was killed on a rainy night in his home at Cottage Hill, and his body was found in a lot nearby.
 His life was insured.
 A previous husband, Charles Stein, was mysteriously killed, as was a son-in-law, all at the homes of Mrs. Godau.
 Wasserleben has $75,000 insurance.
 It looks like a second Gunness farm tragedy.

 [“Woman Conducts Murder Farm – Two Husbands and Two Sons-in-Law Are Mysteriously Slain. – All Were Insured,” Trenton True American (N.J.), Jan.
 2, 1912, p.
 2]

 FULL TEXT (Article 2 of 4): Mobile, Ala., July 12. – Mrs. Mary Godau, charged with the murder of her son-in-law, testified on the witness stand to-day that her confession made at the Coroner’s inquest last December was procured by the State through promises of immunity for her daughter, wife of the slain man, and for her son.
 This confession was admitted to the jury to-day after a tilt of more than an hour between counsel for the State and for the defense.